Matthew 18:3-4 King James Version (KJV)

 Childlike faith is Open & Vulnerable

-I have been trying to remember who said these words, “The best way to pray is to tell God everything as if he knows nothing!”
-Childlike faith requires openness and vulnerability which most of us have lost due to our experiences in life.
+I have been trying to remember who said, “The best way to pray is to tell God everything as if he knows nothing!”
+Childlike faith requires openness and vulnerability, which most of us have lost due to our experiences in life.
 Children are vulnerable because they have yet to be betrayed and let down.
 As these experiences come along, as they do, we build barriers around ourselves.
 We guard what we say.
 We hide the most intimate bits of ourselves, lest someone would use them against us.

 The scripture teaches us to guard our hearts.